fproject/yii2-restx/README.md

 #### ActiveController

-Yii2-restx provides provides a class fproject\rest\ActiveController which extends yii\rest\ActiveController with additional REST endpoints and methods in order to work with F-Project framework Flex clients.
+Yii2-restx provides provides class `fproject\rest\ActiveController` which extends yii\rest\ActiveController with
+additional REST endpoints and methods in order to work with F-Project framework Flex clients.

 By default, the following actions are supported: